Samar2170/portfolio-manager/Readme.md

 * Messenging Service (Signup using a token, that is to be given by the api and registered by messaging on telegram chat.)

+##
+* DO less at the api level , more over controller.
+WIll help in reusing code in bulk upload.